State and local government tenders and contracts

 Managing your contract with government

 A successful contract is built on a strong relationship between you and the government.
-Rather than relying on terms and conditions, it is in your interest to develop a partnership based on good performance.
+Rather than relying on terms and conditions, it's in your best interest to develop a partnership based on good performance.

 Projects of high value or risk may require a management plan agreed by both parties.